Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Other applications

 As a technical remark, one may wonder if we could change our value of the Adler zero in our parameterizations to this CFD result.
-However, we should recall that our parameterizations are only chosen to describe data in the real axis.
-It is true we have chosen a particular analytic form to be able to imitate some basic features (like Adler zeros, or some resonant given shape).
-But our parametrizations are not model independent, just a reasonable fit to data to be used as input for the dispersion relations.
-We do not need them to be accurate outside the real axis.
+However, we should recall that our parameterizations are only chosen to describe data in the physical region.
+We have indeed adopted a particular analytic form to be able to imitate some basic features (like Adler zeros, or some resonant given shape), but our parametrizations are not model-independent, just a reasonable fit to data to be used as input for the dispersion relations.
+We do not need them to be accurate outside the physical region.
 That is what dispersion integrals are for.
-In addition, we chose our low-energy partial wave parameterizations as truncated conformal expansions avoiding the circular cut and the Adler zero is very close to that cut, or even inside as the $I=1/2$ dispersive CFD case.
+In addition, we chose our low-energy partial wave parameterizations as truncated conformal expansions avoiding the circular-cut and the Adler zero is very close to that cut, or even inside as the $I=1/2$ dispersive CFD case.
 It makes no sense to try to be accurate with the truncated conformal expansion at the border or outside its applicability limit.
-Thus, the robust results are the dispersive ones and, as it happened with the $\kap$ pole, the UFD and CFD parameterizations can only be expected to provide a model dependent fair approximation of features in the complex plane outside the physical real axis.
+Thus, the robust results are the dispersive ones and, as it happened with the $\kap$ pole, the UFD and CFD parameterizations can only be expected to provide a fair but model-dependent approximation of features in the complex plane outside the physical real axis.

-Another set of interesting quantities are the coefficients of the so-called subthreshold expansion, obtained around the $t\rightarrow 0$ and $\nu\rightarrow 0$ limit.
+Other interesting quantities are the coefficients of the so-called subthreshold expansion, obtained around the $t\rightarrow 0$ and $\nu\rightarrow 0$ limit.
 In the $\pi K$ scattering case this means $s=u=\Sigma_{\pi K}$.
-The ChPT based calculations are expected to converge better in this region due to the fact that there is no threshold singularity.
-Fortunately our set of dispersion relations can be continued below the physical region, so that we can make use of these sets to determine the amplitudes and their derivatives with high accuracy.
+The ChPT calculations are expected to converge better in this region because there is no threshold singularity.
+Fortunately, our set of dispersion relations can be continued below the physical region, so that we can make use of these sets to determine the amplitudes and their derivatives with high accuracy.
 We adopt the standard definition: